Jirō Minami

-Life
+Early life

 Born to an ex-samurai family in Hiji, Ōita Prefecture, Minami came to Tokyo as a boarding student, and was eventually accepted into the Imperial Japanese Army Academy.
 After graduating from the academy in February 1895, he was commissioned as a second lieutenant in the cavalry in May.
 He was promoted to lieutenant in October 1897 and to captain in November 1900.

+Career

 Minami served in the Russo-Japanese War as a member of the headquarters staff and as a company commander in the 1st Cavalry Regiment, where he participated in the Siege of Port Arthur.
 He was promoted to major in March 1905 and to lieutenant colonel in February 1910.
-Promoted to colonel in August 1915, he commanded the IJA 13th Cavalry Regiment during from 1914 to 1917, during World War I. He was Chief of the Cavalry Section of the Ministry of War from 1917 to 1919.
+Promoted to colonel in August 1915, he commanded the IJA 13th Cavalry Regiment from 1914 to 1917, during World War I. He was Chief of the Cavalry Section of the Ministry of War from 1917 to 1919.

 Attaining the rank of major general in July 1919, Minami served as commander of the IJA 3rd Cavalry Brigade in 1921–1923, then as Commandant of the Cavalry School in 1922–1923, and returned to the Imperial Japanese Army Academy as its commandant in 1923-1924.

 Minami was promoted to lieutenant general in February 1924 and commanded the IJA 16th Division from 1926 to 1927.
-After serving as Vice Chief Imperial Japanese Army General Staff from 1927 to 1929, he became Commander-in-Chief of the Chosen Army from 1929 to 1930.
+After serving as Vice Chief of the General Staff from 1927 to 1929, he became Commander-in-Chief of the Chosen Army from 1929 to 1930.
 He was promoted to full general in March 1930.

 Returning to Japan, Minami was appointed Minister of War in the Wakatsuki Cabinet in 1931.
 As War Minister, his role dispatched Major General Yoshitsugu Tatekawa to Manchuria specifically to curb the militarist behaviors of the Kwantung Army, but the Mukden Incident took place to worsen Sino-Japanese relations before Tatekawa could act.
 Minami was War Minister during the Imperial Colors Incident.

 Minami served as a member of the Supreme War Council from 1931 to 1934.
-He then received a posting as Commander of the Kwangtung Army from 1934 to 1936 during which he was concurrently Japanese ambassador to Manchukuo.
+He then received a posting as Commander of the Kwantung Army from 1934 to 1936 during which he was concurrently Japanese ambassador to Manchukuo.

 Minami was placed on the reserve list in 1936, after the February 26 Incident, and forced into retirement from active service.

-However, in 1936, Minami was appointed 8th Governor-General of Korea between 1936 and 1942.
+However, in 1936, Minami was appointed Governor-General of Korea, a position he then held until 1942.
 His tenure in Korea was marked by a more hardline approach than his predecessors, with a rolling back of various liberal reforms of the 1920s.
 In addition, Minami outlawed all but one of the Korean-language newspapers and strongly pushed for the soshi-kamei policy.

-After his term in Korea, Minami served as a member of the Privy Council from 1942 to 1945 and had a seat in the House of Peers in the Japanese Diet in 1945.
+After his term in Korea, Minami served as a member of the Privy Council from 1942 to 1945.
+In March, when the Imperial Rule Assistance Political Association in the Diet reorganised into the Dai Nippon Seijikai, Minami was chosen as president of the new organisation.
+He immediately resigned from the Privy Council and was appointed to the House of Peers.